 And that number is for when everything is going right.
 For you, the beginner, it may be significantly more than that.
 You need a piece of equipment that you can trust to help you dodge the dreaded three-putt.

-It’s a real, the wand chooses the wizard type of scenario.
+It’s real, the wand chooses the wizard type of scenario.
 Pick the right club, you may be able to keep it in your bag for years.
 Decades even!
 But it all starts with the right buying decision, and to that end, we can be of assistance.
-That in mind, read on for your best putter for beginner golfer buying guide.
+With that in mind, read on for your best putter for a beginner golfer buying guide.

 1. Odyssey White Hot Pro 2.0 Putter

 - A hot face that produces a clean roll no matter where you make contact.